hablapps/pairstrading/PostPairsTrading.md

 And there we have it! **A perfectly plotted spread series in real-time**, ready to be utilized for further analysis and exploitation.

-In this case we are using a [KX Dashboard](https://code.kx.com/dashboards/) to plot our data.
-We stream this data in one process to our local dashboard, which listens to that process and accesses the data to render visualizations.

-## What's left to start making profit?
+## What's left to start making a profit?

-Finally, once we have our spreads accurately calculated and observe how our data is being updated second by second, we can **execute buy and sell orders when spreads discrepancies occur** based on some signal windows.
-Those windows, however, will be explored in greater depth in our next post about the Kalman Filter and its application in Pairs Trading.
+Finally, once we have our spreads accurately calculated and observe how our data is being updated second by second, we can **execute buy and sell orders when spread discrepancies occur** based on some signal windows.
+Those windows, however, will be explored in greater depth in a follow up post about the Kalman Filter and its application in Pairs Trading.

 > 💡 Signal windows play a pivotal role in implementing Pairs Trading strategies.
 They serve as indicators for determining when to execute buy and sell actions, acting as arbitrary thresholds that guide our algorithm's decision-making process.
 These windows are derived from the variance of our data, representing a static variance assumption due to our consideration of a time-independent cointegrated series.
 However, we'll delve deeper into this topic in a subsequent post that will expand the scope of the current discussion as we previously mentioned.

 For now, it's crucial to clarify **our spread formulation and understand what it represents**.
 With this knowledge, we can identify instances where one asset is overpriced while the other is underpriced.

-One might argue that our calculations are heavily influenced by past data, and that we rely too much on historical changes that **may not accurately reflect the present reality**.
+One might argue that our calculations are heavily influenced by past data and that we rely too much on historical changes that **may not accurately reflect the present reality**.
 This is indeed a **valid concern**.
 To address this issue, we can utilize **the Kalman Filter**, a mathematical method for filtering noise and predicting states in a dynamic system.
 But we'll delve into the Kalman Filter in our upcoming posts as previously mentioned.

 Additionally, even though we fit our model with historical data, we could implement **a rolling window approach** where the linear regression is continuously updated.
 This would ensure that our model remains responsive to changes in the underlying data over time.